Continue in Lookup and network tools without copying the target.

 How to Change or Hide Your IP Address

-To hide or mask your public IP address, many users rely on VPN services, proxy servers, Tor, mobile network switching, or remote servers.
-These tools can change the IP address visible to websites, but the level of privacy, speed, and reliability depends on the provider, configuration, and network you use.
+VPN services, proxy servers, Tor, mobile network switching, and remote servers can change the IP address visible to websites.
+These tools do not all provide the same level of privacy, security, speed, or reliability.

 Internet Speed and API Access